sigcsets/sigcse2022/pages/schedule_index.md

 ## Session Descriptions and Information

-For more information about each session, click on the event in the calendar above, or select from the list below:
+For more information about each session, click on the event in the calendar above, or select from the list below.
+We are continuing to post more information and will update regularly.

 ### Technical Sessions